Showing posts with label 1990. Show all posts

 This game is all about being sneaky and I love that aspect.
 Getting around is interesting and enjoyable but the real challenge comes from your own careful exploration as a saboteur.
 Laying in hiding, waiting, knowing when to stun enemies to avoid contact in order to make a safe pass.
 It's invigorating and makes this a game I wholeheartedly recommend.

-However, there are some rooms that are terrible in their design and frustrated me no end: the sewer regions!
+However, there are some rooms that are terrible in design and frustrated me no end: the sewer regions!
 This is actually a tiny part of the entire game but it took me ages to beat and I didn't enjoy a single second of it.
 In fact, it's not overly challenging, it's badly designed with too many environmental hazards, enemies and stupid switches.

 So, the game ain't perfect but what is?
 Well, there's much to like and I feel positive about the perfect controls, interesting environments, and stunning animations.
 However, it's being a sneaky saboteur who silently and tactically explores each location.
 That is something I find exciting especially as I can't think of another Atari ST game quite like this.